amuhebwa/messenger-bot-tutorial/README.md

     ```
 8. You should be able to "open your app" in Heroku to run it and see the hello world message.

+9. If you want to change your server code, re-deploy it with the following commands (put your own comments in for the commit):

+    ```
+    git add .
+    git commit --message "Your comment"
+    git push heroku master
+    ```

 ## 🙌  We will start our Bot Party by going through the rest of these steps together.

 ### *Setup the Facebook App*